-Williams Adley determined FCA's ISCM program is effective based on the ISCM management metrics developed by DHS and related testing performed during this audit.
-The overall maturity level for FCA's information security continuous monitoring program is Managed and Measurable.
+Williams Adley determined FCA's ISCM domain is effective based on the ISCM management metrics developed by DHS and related testing performed during this audit.
+The overall maturity level for FCA's ISCM domain is Managed and Measurable.

 FCA's ISCM program includes the following attributes: